mibur1/psy300/book/2_models/6_Naive_bayes.md

 This is useful because:

-- Directly measuring $P(\text{Anxiety} \mid \text{Nail biting})$ might be hard.
+- Directly measuring $P(\text{Anxiety} \mid \text{Nail biting})$ might be hard
-- But we can estimate how common anxiety is in general, and how likely anxious people are to bite their nails.
+- But we can estimate how common anxiety is in general, and how likely anxious people are to bite their nails
-- Bayes’ Theorem brings all this together!

 What we just did with anxiety and nail biting is exactly what a Naïve Bayes classifier does, just with more features and more classes.
 In general machine learning notation, we replace: